xJonathanLEI/starknet-rs/README.md

 [![linting-badge](https://github.com/xJonathanLEI/starknet-rs/actions/workflows/lint.yaml/badge.svg?branch=master)](https://github.com/xJonathanLEI/starknet-rs/actions/workflows/lint.yaml)
 [![crates-badge](https://img.shields.io/crates/v/starknet.svg)](https://crates.io/crates/starknet)

 > _Note that `starknet-rs` is still experimental.
 Breaking changes will be made before the first stable release.
+The library is also NOT audited or reviewed for security at the moment.
 Use at your own risk._

 ## Adding starknet-rs to your project